coyove/nj/README.md

         set r = foo(2)
         assert r[len(r)-2] == 3 and r[len(r)-1] == 4

-        # the same trick can be used to accept varargs:
+    The same trick can be used to accept varargs:

         function sum()
             set x = dup()
             set s = 0